On this site, you find information on what you need to consider before your departure, flight and travel.

 - Who bears the travel expenses?
 You ususally have to bear the travel expenses yourself.

 - Who books your flight ticket?
 Usually, you have to book the flight ticket yourself.

 - When do I have to book the flight ticket?
 Always book your flight ticket after you received a confirmation from your agency or your host family or rather the Au Pair contract is signed.

 Who bears the travel expenses?

-The Au Pair usually pays for his or her flight ticket him-/herself.
-This does not, however, hold true for Au Pairs who want to become an Au Pair in the USA.
-Agency regulations for the USA determine that the American host family has to bear the travel expenses of the Au Pair.
+The au pair usually pays for his or her flight ticket by him-/herself.
+This does not, however, hold true for au pairs who want to become an au pair in the USA.
+Agency regulations for the USA determine that the American host family has to bear the travel expenses of the au pair.

 If you have to bear the costs for the flight ticket yourself, we recommend that you look for youth travel experts.
 They will help you find an inexpensive flight to your host country and will most likely be able to provide discounts.